ASLP-lab/Hum-Dial/README.md

 For evaluation, we largely follow [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench), while introducing additional metrics to further assess full-duplex capability.

-For **interruption** scenarios, we evaluate the response rate (corresponding to the **RESPOND** score in [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench)), as well as two latency metrics in [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench) — the **stop latency** (how quickly the model halts its current response upon interruption) and the **response latency** (how quickly it begins responding to the new query).
+For **interruption** scenarios, we evaluate the **response rate** (corresponding to the RESPOND score in [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench)) to assess the model’s responsiveness to user interruptions, as well as two latency metrics defined in Full-Duplex-Bench v1.5 — the **stop latency** (how quickly the model halts its current response upon interruption) and the **response latency** (how quickly it begins responding to the new query).

-For **rejection** scenarios, we measure the rejection rate (corresponding to the **RESUME** score in [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench)) and the **early interrupt rate**, assessing the model’s ability to correctly ignore backchannels, incomplete utterances caused by pauses, background or external speech, and conversations directed at others.
+For **rejection** scenarios, we evaluate the **rejection rate**, which is derived from both the **RESUME score** in [Full-Duplex-Bench v1.5](https://github.com/DanielLin94144/Full-Duplex-Bench) and the proportion of successful rejections calculated according to the temporal order of timestamps.
+This metric assesses the model’s ability to correctly ignore backchannels, incomplete utterances caused by pauses, background or external speech, and speech directed at others.

 Additionally, we introduce **first response delay** to evaluate the overall responsiveness of the model.

 ### Dataset